'Move on' - British PM tries to draw line under adviser row

 “The problem is, that means you are putting your political concerns ahead of clear public health messages,” she said.

-Johnson and his team are keen to move the conversation on, and he announced that a new test and trace programme to better monitor the spread of the virus in the population would launch in England on Thursday.
+Johnson, who suggested she was trying to score political points, announced that a new test and trace programme to better monitor the spread of the virus in the population would launch in England on Thursday. [nL8N2D95IK]

 The programme, which will mass test and identify the contacts of anyone who has been close to a positive case of COVID-19, is seen as crucial to helping the government ease the most stringent lockdown in peacetime history.